isomerpages/agd-corp/_careers-at-agd/Life at AGD/Staff Benefits.md

 We also offer a number of work-life initiatives to cater to the needs of our officers:

-*   Hybrid working arrangements, with officers returning to workplace on designated on-site days and working from home otherwise
+*   Hybrid working arrangements
-*   Staggered working hours that allow staff the flexibility to choose their reporting time and lunch break;
+*   Staggered working hours
-*   Blue-Sky Fridays on which staff are given the flexibility to accumulate their time-off and end work earlier;
-*   Part-time work arrangements are offered, especially for mothers with young children
+*   Part-time work arrangements

 As a people-oriented organisation, we constantly review our HR policies and introduce new initiatives to engage and ensure that our employees' needs and well-being are looked after.